To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is carried out higher in the area of 30 and 50 moving averages, which indicates an attempt by the bulls to pull the market to their side again.
+Trading is carried out below 30 and 50 moving averages, which indicates a bearish nature of the market in the short term.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.